Multi-Factor Authentication Transition 2025

 • What is MFA, and what is changing?

-Multi-factor authentication (MFA) adds a step to the login process and requires you to prove your identity after entering a University of Miami username and password by responding to a prompt to enter a passcode using a mobile device, tablet, or token.
+Multi-factor authentication (MFA) adds a step to the login process and requires you to prove your identity after entering a University of Miami username and password by responding to a prompt to enter a passcode using a mobile device, tablet, or hardware token.
 MFA is required for all University of Miami users, including students, faculty, and staff.

 • What do I need to do to prepare?